tsimeonov/Computer-Science/01_Product_Store/overview.md

 1. `{products.length === 0 && ...}`: This is a nice fallback.
 It checks if the `products` list is empty.
 If it is, it shows a "No Product Found" message with a link to the create page.

 So, the `HomePage` just knows to ask for the products and then loop over them, passing the details of each product to a `<ProductCard>` component to handle the actual display.

+Let's check out the "Add Product" form.
+This is the other page our `App.jsx` can show.

+`fronted/src/pages/CreatePage.jsx `(The "Add New Product" Form) ✍️

+This component's job is to render a form with three inputs and a button.

+1. `const [newProduct, setNewProduct] = useState({ ... });`: This is a React `useState` hook.
+It creates a "state" variable called `newProduct` to remember what the user types into the form fields.
+It's an object with `name`, `price`, and `image` keys.

+1. `const { createProduct } = useProductStore();`: Just like `HomePage` grabbed the `fetchProducts` function, this page grabs the `createProduct` function from our "store".

+1. `<Input ... onChange={(e) => ...} />`: Each `Input` field (for Name, Price, and Image) has an `onChange` handler.
+This handler calls setNewProduct every time the user types a character, keeping the `newProduct` state variable perfectly in sync with what's on the screen.
+   `
+1. `const handleAddProduct = async () => { ... }: This function is tied to the "Add Product" button's `onClick` event.
+When clicked, it:

+   - Calls the `createProduct(newProduct)` function it got from the store, passing in the object from its state.

+   - Uses a `toast` (a little pop-up) to tell the user if the action was a "Success" or "Error".

+   - Resets the form by setting the state back to empty strings.

+So, on the `HomePage`, we saw that it loops over a list of products and renders a `<ProductCard>`for each one.
+Let's look at that component now to see how the data actually gets displayed.